Sanford Outpatient Center – Addiction Treatment

 PHP is appropriate for individuals assessed as substance dependent, with or without mental health issues and trauma histories.
 These clients need more structure and intensive services than our IOP clients, but may not need to be resident at one of our treatment facilities.
 Sanford House offers a gender specific, trauma informed, co-occurring disorder PHP for adults.
 Each client participates in a flexible, individualized recovery program typically consisting of two stages of treatment: treatment engagement and early recovery.

 The program we provide is: ASAM Level 11.5, Trauma Informed, Gender Specific, Co-Occurring Disorder, Partial Hospitalization.
 The “initial treatment” engagement stage of the program usually lasts from a few days to a few weeks depending on what stage of change a participant is in at entry into the PHP program.
 The Stages of Change are defined as: pre-contemplation, contemplation, preparation, action and maintenance.

 Outpatient Program (OP)

 Sanford House provides a welcoming atmosphere for residential and IOP alumnae.
 Whether it is for continuation of treatment support services or the convenience of close proximity to work, school or loved ones, individual counseling provides another opportunity for ongoing treatment outside of the residential program.
-Outpatient services allow former clients to maintain their counseling relationship during their transition out of treatment services.
-Most outpatient clients see their Sanford House counselor once a week and they see the same counselor in which they established a relationship during treatment.

 Counseling is designed to build on each individual’s inner strengths, guide our clients in setting short term goals and long term goals.
 It also provides a blueprint for maintaining and balancing everyday life and recovery.
 Individual counseling offers a safe and private space devoted to growth, development and successful long-term sobriety.